CromwellTOT/Arrow/README.md

 > node main.js
 ```

-- Final reports and paper was in /assets dir
+- Final reports and paper are in /assets dir
-- youtube video for code walkthru: https://youtu.be/euFGSDYEVJo
+- youtube video for code walkthru: